BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 6. The library used to diagonalize will be scipy and the convergence criteria is explained in Jos' book (@dbedialaunetar)

 ------------
-I don't know how to make this clear.
-The notation is probably not 100% okay.
 Indices:
 - i,j: loop over electrons (N_e = number of electrons)
 - k: loop over basis elements (N_b = number of basis elements)